-The Bachelor's degrees are earned by completing the program course requirements of 120 credit hours.
+The Bachelor's (Undergraduate) degrees are earned by completing the program course requirements of 120 credit hours.
 Of these credit hours, 39 credits (13 courses) are General Education courses, 60 credits (20 courses) are core courses, and 21 credits (7 courses) are elective courses.
+These requirements are part of all undergraduate programs.